Could TransDigm Be The Valeant Of The Aerospace Industry?

 The TransDigm/Philidor Moment

 The easiest way for the government to encourage competitive bidding would be to audit the bidding process.
-They will find how TransDigm has been able to use the guise of multiple shell distributors, who have no pricing power, to make a bid seem competitive when in reality they are all shills for TransDigm - this will be addressed in future reports.
+It will find how TDG has been able to use the guise of multiple shell distributors, who have no pricing power, to make a bid seem competitive when in reality they are all shills for TransDigm - this will be addressed in future reports.
 TransDigm has perfected the sole source model that understands government thresholds that avoid scrutiny - for now.

-Every TransDigm investor should read the company's own disclosures from its 10-K. They are a chilling forecast of their inherent business vulnerability under an administration seeking to save money by creating better deals for the U.S. Government.
-Note from these disclosures that the U.S. Government already has enormous power and leverage in its relationship with TransDigm:
+Every TransDigm investor should read the company's own disclosures from its 10-K. They are a chilling forecast of their inherent business vulnerability under an administration seeking to save money by creating better deals for the U.S. government.
+Note from these disclosures that the U.S. government already has enormous power and leverage in its relationship with TransDigm:

 There are other important macro headwinds facing TransDigm that are evident today.
 These are some but not all of the issues: